tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 There are some differences in MIDI over USB implementation between different types of Arduino-compatible boards.
 This page provides an overview and some board recommendations if you're planning to build an Arduino MIDI device with MIDI over USB support.

 ## Arduino boards with native USB support
-_Arduino Due, Arduino Zero, Arduino Leonardo, Arduino Micro, Arduino LilyPad USB ..._
+_Arduino Due, Arduino Leonardo, Arduino Micro, Arduino Nano 33 BLE, Arduino Nano 33 IOT, Arduino Zero, Arduino MKR Zero, Arduino MKR1000 ..._
 ***
-Some of the newer boards have native USB support (i.e. the USB connection goes directly to the main MCU) this means that they can pretend to be a USB MIDI device.
+Some of the newer boards have native USB support (i.e. the USB connection goes directly to the main MCU) this means that they can act as a true USB MIDI device.
 This is based on PluggableUSB, using the [MIDIUSB](https://github.com/arduino-libraries/MIDIUSB) library.
 You just have to @ref md_pages_Installation "install the MIDIUSB library", and upload a Control Surface sketch with a @ref USBMIDI_Interface.
 The computer will then automatically detect the Arduino as a MIDI device.

+The MIDIUSB library only supports one MIDI USB virtual cable, while most Teensies support all 16 cables (see below).

 ## Teensy
-_Teensy 2.0, Teensy++ 2.0, Teensy LC, Teensy 3.0, Teensy 3.1, Teensy 3.2, Teensy 3.5, Teensy 3.6_
+_Teensy 2.0, Teensy++ 2.0, Teensy LC, Teensy 3.0, Teensy 3.1, Teensy 3.2, Teensy 3.5, Teensy 3.6, Teensy 4.0, Teensy 4.1_
 ***
 Teensy boards have native USB support as well.
 You don't even need to install anything, because MIDI over USB is implemented in the Teensy Core.
 You just need to select the 'MIDI' USB type from Tools > USB Type > MIDI.
 Other USB types that include MIDI can be used as well.

-You can use up to 16 USB MIDI cables over a single USB connection, they will show up as 16 different MIDI devices on your computer.
+You can use up to 16 USB MIDI virtual cables over a single USB connection, they will show up as 16 different MIDI devices on your computer.
 (On a Teensy 2, this number is limited to 4 USB MIDI cables).

 ## Arduino boards with an ATmega16U2 (ATmega8U2)
 _Arduino Uno, Arduino Mega_